Lockdown has proven to be an incredibly challenging time.

 You must stay at home unless you are shopping for essentials, receiving medical care, exercising, or working/studying if you can’t do so from home.
+If you leave home, you must stay in your local government area or within 5km or your home.

 The Department of Communities and Justice has announced temporary accommodation will be made available to people experiencing homelessness, and the City’s Public Space Liaison Officers will be patrolling daily to make sure people know this accommodation is available.